 In order to ensure that the pipelines would be safely shut down, a call was placed to each company’s emergency response and control number fifteen minutes before valve turners entered the sites, alerting them of the situation and giving them ample time to shut each pipeline down.

-Inspired by their tactics and bravery, CLDC stepped in to provide free legal representation for the Valve Turners, and became lead legal counsel in the cases of Ken Ward (WA), Leonard Higgins (MT), Emily Johnston and Annette Klapstein (MN).
-Micheal Foster (ND) is represented by other parties.
-All the Valve Turners were charged with felonies ranging from Sabotage to Burglary to Criminal Mischief, and the trials have been playing out from the west coast, eastward.
+Inspired by their tactics and bravery, CLDC stepped in to provide free legal representation for the Valve Turners, and became lead legal counsel in the cases of Ken Ward (WA), Leonard Higgins (MT), Emily Johnston, and Annette Klapstein (MN).
+Michael Foster (ND) is represented by other parties.
+All the Valve Turners were charged with felonies ranging from Sabotage to Burglary to Criminal Mischief.

 The Necessity Defense

 All of the Valve Turners have attempted to make the case of the necessity defense for their actions.
 Traditionally, the necessity defense is used when the crime committed was necessary to prevent a greater harm.
 To apply this to climate actions is to change the way that mainstream society is currently viewing climate change.
 Our society is in danger and the legal channels are not creating change, so illegal action must be taken to prevent that harm.
-The necessity defense was denied in Washington, Montana and North Dakota.
-But it was granted in Minnesota, and so the final trial will be the most thrilling yet!
+The necessity defense was denied in Montana and North Dakota, but was granted in Minnesota, and now in Washington State as well.

 How You Can Help